Student Newsletter

 (Graduates and guests must be seated by 10:15 AM EDT.)

-Visit the 2024 Commencement Week Schedule page for more information on Celebration locations and guests allowed per student.
+Visit the 2024 Commencement Week Schedule page for more information on Commencement Week event locations and permitted number of guests.

 Please continue to be mindful of upcoming ETD deadlines for Doctoral Students and for Master's students.

-The Electronic Theses and Dissertations Submission at GW page also offers some helpful resources for formatting your thesis or dissertation correctly for ProQuest, as well as links to other tools you may find useful.
+The Electronic Theses and Dissertations Submission at GW page and the Master's Thesis ETD Submission page also offer helpful resources for formatting your thesis or dissertation correctly, as well as links to other tools you may find useful.

 Career Services & Upcoming Career-Related Events